w3c/cogai/chunks-and-rules.md

 ```
 This works with the existing rule language, provided that we assume a default context so that a `@do get` action without `@context` won't match a chunk in a named context other than the default context.

+Contexts are also useful for episodic memory when you want to describe facts that are true in a given situation, e.g. when visiting restaurant for lunch, you sat by the window, you had soup for starters followed by mushroom risotto for the main course.
+A sequence of episodes can then be modelled as relationships between contexts.

 If such contexts are widely used, then the implementation would benefit from a means to index by context for faster retrieval.
 This should be addressed when re-implementing the rule engine using a discrimination network for mapping module buffers to applicable rules.

 In principle, contexts can be chained, e.g. to describe the beliefs of someone in a fictional story or movie, and to indicate when a context is part of several other contexts, i.e. forming a tree of contexts.